casualjim/slipstream/.github/instructions/zep.instructions.md

 ---
 applyTo: '**'
-description: "Instructions for Using Graphiti's MCP Tools for Agent Memory"
+description: "Instructions for Using Zeps's Graphiti MCP Tools for Agent Memory"
 ---

-## Instructions for Using Graphiti's MCP Tools for Agent Memory
+## Instructions for Using Zeps Graphiti's MCP Tools for Agent Memory

+This toolset is an mcp tool named zep.

 ### Before Starting Any Task